 With a goal of 100 signatures, the group is already well on its way.

 "We feel this field trip is irreplaceable and should be available for all current and future third-grade students," stated the group in a letter to fellow parents.
 "Thanks to the efforts of Ms. Snow, a grant was secured for her students and 25 additional students to travel once again this year to Plimoth Plantation and the Mayflower II.
-Unfortunately, this does not give all third-grade students equal opportunity to have this
+Unfortunately, this does not give all third-grade students equal opportunity to have this unique educational experience."

 "Field trip decisions at the Florence Roche Elementary School are made through a thorough team process at every grade level," explained principal Russ Hoyt in a statement.
 "Specifically in regards to the Plimoth Plantation trip, the third-grade team planned for their students to have the Plimoth Plantation brought to us this year.
 In addition, they planned to go to the Museum of Science in order to enhance our students' learning in the area of science.
 We are working to enhance areas of the curriculum by bringing learning alive for students."